A hero's welcome

 I am grateful to the Second Bombardment Association for the account of its account of the bombardment of Verona and the staff at Biblioteca Civica di Verona for helping me to access newspaper records from the time.
 You can read about Ernest Wall in Italy's Sorrow.
 Further details were found at: http://www.aircrew-saltire.org/lib010.htm

 Those ancient walls of which Shakespeare spoke still guard some of Verona’s best-kept treasures.
-Amongst the gems it conceals, the Raggio di Sole, a green oasis of trees, discreetly located high on the wall's ramparts.
+Amongst the gems it conceals, Parco Raggio di Sole, a green oasis of trees and play parks discreetly located high on the wall's ramparts.
 So discreet, in fact, that it has taken me nearly 4 years to discover, and then only quite by chance.

 While the city’s suburban parks are often mysteriously devoid of children, at the Raggio di Sole there is no shortage of keen youngster, eager to join in an impromptu game of football.
 With a bar, pizzeria, animal enclosure and roller-skating rink, it’s the perfect place to come on a bright sunny spring morning.
 The steady rumble of traffic from the nearby ring-road, the only reminder that you are still in the heart of the city.